 I was able to get in touch with Peter Martin, which was fortunate as he had more information than any of the others on Howard’s own background :

 I first met Phil Howard in a country town in Australia called Cooma.
 I was playing my first out-of-town stint (I grew up in Sydney) in my first ‘real’ band.
-Phil was studying with Graham Morgan, who was playing at another club in this town.
-Graham Morgan was a well-known session drummer from Melbourne with some astonishing techniques.
+Phil was studying with Graeme Morgan, who was playing at another club in this town.
+Graeme Morgan was a well-known session drummer from Melbourne with some astonishing techniques.
 Phil was a high-energy drummer, with great hands.
-In much of Phil’s technique, I could hear Graham’s influence.
+In much of Phil’s technique, I could hear Graeme’s influence.
 I later caught up with Phil when I took a short Christmas break in England during my time in Spain.
 At that time he was gigging at the Latin Quarter in Soho – I think that was the name of the club.
 He had been in London a few years already, bypassing Australia’s larger cities and heading straight to London for his ‘fame and fortune’.

 I had contact numbers for Neville and Phil when I arrived in London and visited them socially – separately.
 I was looking for accommodation, and Neville said there was a room where he was staying – a house in Uxbridge Road, Shepherd’s Bush, whose owners were supportive of our musical endeavours.
 Neville married the daughter some years later !

 Of course it didn’t take long before we said, ‘Let’s have a play !’
 Neville said he knew a good sax player [Clive] and I said I knew a good drummer [Phil].
 We rehearsed in the basement flat of the house.
 The music was pretty much freeform from the start.
 As we tuned up, some phrases were played and responded to.
 Soon we were in full flight.
 A few ‘heads’ were submitted, which we used as starting points, but other times we would begin without a word being said.